Crashnotes/crashnotes.github.io/_posts/2015-07-12-PoliCTF-Writeup.md

 #Poli CTF 2015

-PoliCTF is a 48 hour, jeopardy style capture-the-flag competition that will be held both online and open to all competitors and live for a restricted number of participants.
-The competition will start during the second day of the DIMVA 2015 conference that will be held in Milan (Italy).
+PoliCTF is a 48 hour, jeopardy style capture-the-flag competition that will be held both online and live for a restricted number of participants attending the DIMVA 2015 conference held in Milan (Italy).
 This is the first time I have competed in this CTF.
 Thank you to the team who put these challenges together!

 This is the first CTF I have done in quite a while, so suffice to say I am currently out of practice and overthought many of the challenges.
 However I still had heaps of fun, and i'm looking forward to practicing for the next CTF!